 Sundry Purchase Fund 1971.230

 This work is probably a study for a large altarpiece that would have combined several materials, including marble, stucco, and paint.
-The use of angels to support a painted image in an altarpiece was almost certainly an invention of the Roman sculptor Gian Lorenzo Bernini (1598–1680), with whom Naldini is known to have worked.
+The artist modeled his design in soft clay, which was then hardened by firing; subtle tints suggest the richness of the finished work.
+The idea of using sculptural figures to support a painted image within an altarpiece was influenced by the work of the Roman sculptor Gian Lorenzo Bernini (1598–1680), with whom Naldini is known to have worked.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.